Azure Miles Records ~ the Music of Michael Robinson

 After all, his band, The Doors, not only changed music, but they also changed the world.
 He seemed to detect some shared, and lesser-known qualities of Jim in myself; mostly intellectual thoughtfulness, an exploratory nature, and a meditative calm, which he did his best to nurture in terms of musical growth.
 There was a subtle sensation that Ray was cautiously reliving what is was like to have a creative friend with a blossoming musical gift, however modest mine was in comparison to his late best friend.

 Thank you, Ray.
 I still glean meaning from our conversations, sessions, and performances.
-I see you somewhere enchanted and perfect, eventually being reunited with Dorothy in the far-off, welcome future; in a place where any fruit, stone, tree or instrument you touch produces tones that touch stars of the darkest night and the sunray glimmer of palm tree nirvana you once imagined and collectively formed with Jim, Robby Krieger, and John Densmore in this amorphous, extemporaneous city of tamboura-like Indian Summer.
+I see you somewhere enchanted and perfect, eventually being reunited with Dorothy in the far-off, welcome future; in a place where any fruit, stone, tree or instrument you touch produces tones that touch stars of the darkest night and the sunray glimmer of palm tree nirvana you conjured along with Jim, Robby Krieger, and John Densmore in this amorphous, extemporaneous city of tamboura-like Indian Summer.

 Years before I met Ray, while discussing singers, Diamanda Galas surprised me by stating that she believed Manzarek was the driving force of The Doors even more than Jim Morrison, not suggesting there was anything other than quartile equality in terms of importance among band members.
 It's true that Ray's use of electronic keyboards was revolutionary, and tremendously influential, pioneering new forms of musical expression and technique, including his distilled, Spartan, and geometrically-balanced style of play and sound that became part of my bones and blood growing up.